Sam's Burger Joint & San Antonio Blues Society Presents:

 This event is 18 and over

-The Massachusetts native learned the requisite three chords on the guitar from his father, but then switched to playing banjo at age 12 and became a fan of bluegrass music.
-In his late teens he encountered the early recordings of Stevie Ray Vaughan and was floored by the virtuosity.
-While in college in 1987 he saw Vaughan perform and he returned to the guitar with a new outlook and resolve.
+His musical journey began when young Albert first picked up a guitar - learning the requisite three chords from his father, but later switched over to banjo at the age of 12 after becoming a bluegrass fan.
+After hearing the early recordings of Stevie Ray Vaughan, he was impressed by the sheer virtuosity of the artist, and following his first chance to see him LIVE while in college in Boston he returned to the guitar with a new outlook and resolve.

 Sam's Burger Joint